 Making An Impression

-A study completed by psychologists at Princeton University have estimated that in 50 milliseconds of seeing someone an impression has already been created.
+A study completed by psychologists at Princeton University has estimated that in 50 milliseconds of seeing someone an impression has already been created.
 In a blink of an eye, you’ve likely already conjured up a good or bad impression probably compiled of various adjectives related entirely to their appearance.

-In the ever-increasing digital age, an online impression is considered just as important and opinion influencing as a face-to-face interaction.
+In the ever-increasing digital age, an online impression is considered just as important and opinion influencing as face-to-face interaction.
 A quick google search of ‘LinkedIn profile photo’ and screeds of blogs, articles and videos appear overloaded with tips, tricks and strategies on how to achieve the best photographic version of yourself possible.

 A Different Way to Meet People